We All Just Want To Feel Special

 [Please note, this is the second of a two-part series.
 You can read the first article here.]

 While everyone likes to feel special, we need to be more selective when it comes to data access.
 As we discussed last month, many users have privileges far beyond their business requirements and simply need to have their access reduced to more reasonable levels.

 The first step is to build an inventory of user profiles with administrative privileges.
 You can do this using the “Print User Profile” (PRTUSRPRF) command, although the task of determining if any special authorities are being inherited from group profiles is largely a manual effort.
 As a better alternative, Powertech Compliance Monitor for IBM i provides an assessment report that interrogates both user and group profile definitions to easily identify powerful profiles regardless of whether authority is defined in the base profile or is inherited from a group.
 You can apply filters to suppress known profiles, such as QSECOFR, or any service profiles you might have created.

 Once you’ve identified the administrative profiles, you should create a plan to remove unnecessary privileges.
 This often entails changes to a user’s base profile, or to the groups to which they belong.
 Unfortunately, IBM doesn’t publish a list of functions that require a particular special authority so the process of removing authorities can be a little problematic.
 One approach is to test with a few representative users who can help identify when tasks break because a certain privilege has been removed.

 If issues are discovered, programs that adopt authority can be written to allow restricted functions to run without the invoking user needing additional authority on their own profile.
-Powertech Authority Broker, a powerful privilege management solution, can also provide temporary elevation of privileges to perform tasks—along with notification and an easy-to-generate audit trail.
+Powertech Authority Broker for IBM i, a powerful privilege management solution, can also provide temporary elevation of privileges to perform tasks—along with notification and an easy-to-generate audit trail.

 Take Command of the Command Line